Deevad/deevad-krita-brushpresets/README.md

 ## Changelog :

+* 12 january 2015 : full rewrite in progress for 2.9beta
 * 15 august 2014 : a full month happen with daily prod and the kit didn't get changed that much, I guess V5 release is ready by itself.
 * 4 jully 2014 : Polishing the brushes, improving quality, deleting unused, and create new ones to replace : [screenshot](http://i.imgur.com/TMEDSr4.png)
 * 8 june 2014 : new setup, introducing pattern, textures, and Flow brushes and black&white design : [screenshot](http://s3.amazonaws.com/patreon/1253a8f7193f212aa4cb89eec6c1d250.jpg)